Sonickmumba/Sonick/README.md

 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
 🎷 &nbsp;In my free time, I love to play soccer or watch tech documentaries.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at kingellie.mumba@gmail.com!
+✉️ &nbsp;You can reach me on email at kingellie.mumba@gmail.com!
 I'll try to respond as soon as I can.\
 I’m currently looking for my next programming job :keyboard:
 📄 &nbsp;I'm open to feedback and suggestions!.\
+Stay free to know a little more about myself and follow me on my networks.
+I love to make new friends and learn new things :pray:.
 <br/>

 ### 🛠 Tech Stack